jsheridanwells/JeremyWells.Io/_posts/2020-05-22-starting-up-an-aspnetcore3-project.md

 1. Deployment to an [AWS EC2](https://aws.amazon.com/ec2/) instance,

-These are the current technologies that I use in my current job, and as I explore others, I'll add them to this stack as I go.
+These are the current technologies that I use in my job, and as I explore others, I'll add them to this stack as I go.

 This project will live at this [Github repo](https://github.com/jsheridanwells/WeatherWalkingSkeleton).
 I'll commit example code for every tutorial to its own branch, and the `master` branch will be the latest working version of the project.